5 Common Mistakes to Avoid On Your Tax Return

 There are five filing status options.
 Your filing status is used to determine your filing requirements, standard deduction, eligibility for certain credits and deductions, and your correct tax.

-Choosing the best filing status for your situation is one of the first steps in filing your federal income tax return.
+Choosing the best filing status for your situation is one of the first steps in filing your federal return.

-In addition to math errors, taxpayers often miscalculate amounts related to their taxable income, withholding and estimated tax payments, the Earned Income Tax Credit, the Child and Dependent Care Credit, the standard deduction for age 65 and older or blind, and taxable amounts of Social Security benefits.
+In addition to math errors, taxpayers often miscalculate amounts related to their taxable income, withholding, and estimated tax payments, the Earned Income Tax Credit, the Child and Dependent Care Credit, the standard deduction for age 65 and older or blind, taxable interest, and taxable amounts of Social Security benefits.

 5. Incorrect bank account numbers for direct deposit or payments